 As part of any School or external complaints, disciplinary or investigation process that involves such data, for example if there are SEN, health or safeguarding elements; or

 For legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care.

+Processing of special category personal health data when is deemed necessary for the purposes of health and safety legal obligations such as temperature monitoring or recording of COVID-19 testing.

 TYPES OF PERSONAL DATA PROCESSED BY THE SCHOOL